Monday’s analyst upgrades and downgrades

 "SNC-Lavalin is at an inflection point in EBITDA growth, offering investors attractive concession assets that have yet to be fully monetized and upside optionality to a commodity cycle rebound, all at attractive valuations," the analyst said.
 "We like the underlying demand trends in the E&C sector and see SNC well positioned to participate to the upside.
 Our analysis and industry survey (of 12 private and public North American E&C firms) indicate that project spending levels are improving with several multi-billion dollar infrastructure contracts set to be awarded in Canada in the coming months.
 The difference compared to other cyclical names, and for that matter other E&C firms, is that the valuation of SNC shares still appears quite reasonable.
 With the E&C division trading at just 6.9 times our 2019 estimated EBITDA, SNC is trading at a 13-per-cent discount to the Global Integrated peers, providing an attractive entry point for investors in our view."

-Mr. Spronck noted the company's corruption and fraud case remains a significant overnhang, and it faces execution "challenges" related to the replacement of the existing Champlain Bridge.
+Mr. Spronck noted the company's corruption and fraud case remains a significant overhang, and it faces execution "challenges" related to the replacement of the existing Champlain Bridge.
 However, he predicted the resolution of both could act as catalysts for the stock moving forward.

 "[These issues have] led to the valuation discount and share price underperformance (down 420 basis points versus the S&P/TSX year-to-date)," he said.
 "However, we were able to get enough comfort around these risks and have factored them into our $67 price target.
 The key is that as these issues are resolved, or where there is enough visibility to take the worst-case scenario off the table, then the overhangs on the SNC shares are likely to turn into positive catalysts leading the shares to re-rate higher."